 The Company's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, other receivables and accounts payable that are denominated in foreign currency.
-A strengthening (weakening) of 1% of the NTD against USD, EUR and JPY as of December 31, 2022 and 2021 would have increased (decreased) the net profit after tax for the years ended December 31, 2022 and 2021 by \$3,227 thousand and \$574 thousand, respectively.
+A strengthening (weakening) of 1% of the NTD against USD, EUR and JPY as of December 31, 2023 and 2022 would have increased (decreased) the net profit after tax for the years ended December 31, 2023 and 2022 by \$1,362 thousand and \$3,227 thousand, respectively.

-The analysis assumes that all other variable factors remain constant.
 The analysis is performed on the same basis for both periods.